chutoan99/interview/interview.md

 Step 5: I will integrate the APIs (Application Programming Interface.) into the front end.

-Step 6: I will unit test the functions based on basic cases, to ensure that nothing is missing, then hand it over to the tester.
+Step 6: I will unit test the feature on basic test cases, then send it over to the tester.

 Step 7: If any bugs are found, I will fix them.